vsddn/git-demo/README.md

 I hope by the end of this course i would have learnt a few cool things.

 This is the line that is append later.

+## content of the website

+These are the pages that will be included in our website
+1. Index.html